Border bases and order ideals: a polyhedral characterization: Preliminaries

 \subsection{Computing stable spans}

-Without proofs, we recall the underlying stable span computation of the classical border basis algorithm introduced in \cite{kehrein2006cbb} as it will serve as a basis for our algorithm.
-The interested reader is referred to \cite{kehrein14asv,kehrein2005cbb} for a general introduction to border bases and to \cite{kehrein2006cbb} in particular for an introduction of the border basis algorithm.
-The classical border basis algorithm calculates border bases of zero-dimensional ideals with respect to an order ideal $\oi$ which is induced by a degree-compatible term ordering $\sigma$ by successively generating a vector space approximation of the ideal.
+Without proofs, we recall the underlying stable span computation of the border basis algorithm in \cite{kehrein2006cbb} as it will serve as a basis for our algorithm.
+The interested reader is referred to \cite{kehrein14asv,kehrein2005cbb} for a general introduction to border bases and to \cite{kehrein2006cbb} in particular for an introduction to the border basis algorithm.

+The border basis algorithm in \cite{kehrein2006cbb} calculates border bases of zero-dimensional ideals with respect to an order ideal $\oi$ which is induced by a degree-compatible term ordering $\sigma$ by successively generating a vector space approximation of the ideal.
 These approximations are generated via the following vector space \emph{neighborhood extensions}:

-\begin{defn} (cf.\ \cite[Definition 7.1 and paragraph preceding Proposition 13]{kehrein2006cbb}) Let $V$ be a vector space.
+\begin{defn} (cf.\ \cite[Definition 7.1 and the paragraph preceding Proposition 13]{kehrein2006cbb}) Let $V \subseteq \pring$ be a vector space.
 We define the \emph{neighborhood extension of $V$} to be

 For a finite set \(W\) of polynomials, its \emph{neighborhood extension} is